FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 factor(X, Y) <= (Y+2 < math.sqrt(X)) & factor(X, Y+2)
 ```
 The first two lines add the facts that $2$ and $3$ are prime numbers to our knowledge.
 The third line says that any number $X$ is a prime number if it is greater than $3$, if it is not divisible by $2$ and if it has not any other factor greater or equal than $3$.
 To express the notion of *any other factor greater or equal than 3*, we have to apply recursion.
-From high school we know that in order that find out if an
+From high school we know that in order to find out if an
-odd number is prime, we should check all odd numbers from $3$ to $\sqrt(X)$ if any of them is a factor of $X$.
+odd number is prime, we should check all odd numbers from $3$ to $\sqrt{X}$ if any of them is a factor of $X$.
 This is
 exactly what the fifth line does.
 Here, an upper search boundary is defined and the recursion step itself.
-Since we start with the factor candidate $3$ (as in line 3), the recursion iterates over all odd numbers up to $\sqrt(X)$.
+Since we start with the factor candidate $3$ (as in line 3), the recursion iterates over all odd numbers up to $\sqrt{X}$.
 Easy, right?

 Let's denote each field in our table with a coordinate where rows are A to F and columns 0 to 5 for easier reference.
 Since each field holds a digit but our rules are defined for numbers we have to map digits to numbers.
 That can easily